Flourless Chocolate Cake

 adding chocolate and espresso powder to melted butter

 Whisk until the chocolate is completely melted and smooth.
-(If necessary, pop the bowl back into the microwave for 20 seconds to melt any remaining bits of chocolate.)
+If there are any bits of chocolate left, just pop the bowl back in the microwave for 20 seconds to melt them.

 melted chocolate mixture

-Add the granulated sugar to the melted chocolate mixture.
+Add the granulated sugar to the chocolate and butter mixture.

 adding granulated sugar to chocolate mixture

 Using an electric mixer, beat on low speed until well combined, about 30 seconds.
-Add the eggs one at a time, beating on low speed between each addition for about 20 seconds.
+Add the eggs one at a time, beating on low for about 20 seconds between each addition.

 beating in the eggs one at a time